zaimhalili/LIFE-IS-TEMPORARY/life-is-temporary/README.md

 Optional notifications reminding the user to reflect and add new notes.

 🔹 **Local Storage**:
-Notes saved locally using `localStorage` or `electron-store` so they persist across app restarts.
+Notes saved locally using `localStorage`so they persist across app restarts.

 🔹 **Nice UI**:
 Clean, modern design with light/dark mode and smooth animations.